Ezekiel Chapter 11 Summary

 3. What is the "wicked counsel (ESV)" of 11:2-3?
 What does that mean?
 What can we do to make sure that we can recognize wicked counsel?
 How do we address a situation in which someone tries to make us believe lies?

-4. Do you think the expression "brought out of the midst of it (ESV)" which is used twice in 11:5-9, is a positive or negative thing?
+4. Do you think the expression "brought out of the midst of it (ESV)," which is used twice in 11:5-9, is a positive or negative thing?
 Why do you think that?
 What is the connection between the things going on in the midst of Jerusalem and what God does to bring them out of it?

 5. The Spirit of the Lord initiates the vision.
-What does this tell us about the role of the Spirit on prophecy and revelation?
+What does this tell us about the role of the Spirit in prophecy and revelation?
 Where else in Scripture do we see examples of the Spirit's role in revelation?
 How does this affect how we understand God's revelation?

 6. Why does Ezekiel list the death of Pelatiah?
 Pelatiah's name means "The Lord delivers," and he is the son of "The Lord builds."
 How do the names add to the understanding of the passage?